Published by admin on 15 Jul 2025

 XPeng's new VLM (Vision Language Model) model is the vehicle's "AI Brain" that understands the world through visual and linguistic information, similar to human cognitive functions.
 This feature is now present in Xpeng's newest G7 SUV and allows for real-time, human-like decision-making in complex driving scenarios, including obstacle avoidance and emergency response.

-4. Strong Product Pipeline: In the fast-changing EV market in China, Xpeng is constantly innovating, with 30 products slated for launch over the next 3 years.
+In the fast-changing EV market in China, Xpeng is constantly innovating, with many facelifted and new products slated for launch over the next few years, roughly equal to 2 launches per quarter.

-5. Strong Leadership Team: Credit must go to CEO Xiaopeng and Wang Fengying, a 30-year automotive veteran from Great Wall Motors who joined Xpeng as President in January 2023.
+5. Strong Leadership Team: Credit must go to CEO Xiaopeng and Wang Fengying, a 30-year automotive veteran from Great Wall Motors who joined Xpeng as President in January 2023 and excels at automotive operations.
 At that low point, they carried out a company-wide organisational revamp, overhauling the management team, rooting out corruption, eradicating departmental inefficiencies, and shifting to a more user-centric focus.

-Co-President Brian Gu makes up the formidable tripartite with his focus on global markets.
+Co-President Brian Gu makes up the formidable tripartite with his focus on capital markets and Xpeng's global expansion.
 Furthermore, CEO Xiaopeng remains humble and fully committed to building the company to reach greater heights.

 Xpeng has also built a rich well of talent.
 Li Liyun (VP of Xpeng AD and successor of Wu Xinzhou) and Juanma Lopez (VP Design and former Ferrari, Lamborghini, Audi design lead) are just some of the talented management personnel which together are spearheading Xpeng’s drive to greater design, operational, and technological heights.

 Hitting profitability will be a pivotal turning point for the company and change in valuation metrics.
-I believe they will do so definitely by 3Q2025 (November 2025) results release, with a small chance of breakeven in 2Q2025 (August 2025) with better product mix, maintained cost control, and slightly higher sales in this period.
+I believe they will do so definitely by 3Q2025 (November 2025) results release, with a small chance of breakeven in 2Q2025 (19 August 2025) with better product mix, higher margins, maintained cost control, and slightly higher sales in this period.

 WEAKNESSES